Summer Camp for Middle School Kids

 2009 Engineering Expo

-Mike Arnold builds a carbon nanotube out of black party balloons with local-area children at the 2009 UW-Madison Engineering Expo.
+Mike Arnold builds a carbon nanotube out of party balloons with local-area children at the 2009 UW-Madison Engineering Expo.